UNTNeogiLab/Dashboard/README.md

 Originally the _holoviz_ branch of [2020SummerResearch](https://github.com/UNTNeogiLab/2020SummerResearch)

 ## Submodule

-(expiremental)
-Using a git submodule to reference files from the https://github.com/UNTNeogiLab/RASHG project
+Using a git submodule to reference files from the https://github.com/UNTNeogiLab/RASHG project RASHG is developed in parellel with the project
 When cloning use --recurse-submodules or run
 `git submodule init`
 `git submodule update`